austinl1905/sep10-freedom-project/plan.md

 [Desktop](https://wireframe.cc/PPbfG5)

 These are just the wireframes for the MVP.
 The final website could end up looking vastly different.
+(Spoiler alert: it does)

 ### MVP